Second DUI Arrest

 Contact Patel Law, PC for Second Dui Conviction in Illinois

 If convicted in 2nd offense of driving under the influence of alcohol or drugs, you could lose your driving privileges and suffer a black mark on your record that affects your ability to get a decent job.
 Protect your reputation and your future by hiring a Champaign criminal defense attorney from Patel Law, PC right away.
 Our firm has handled thousands of criminal defense cases and is knowledgeable in Illinois DUI laws and defense strategies.
 Contact our firm at your earliest convenience to set up a free initial consultation with a member of our team.
-Our best attorneys for Second DUI Offense in Illinois look forward to fighting on your side!
+Our best attorneys for Offense in Illinois look forward to fighting on your side!

 *You may have the option of wearing a Secure Continuous Remote Alcohol Monitor (SCRAM) ankle bracelet in lieu of jail time.